 James Vesenka.

-GLOBAL PHYSICS DEPARTMENT: A professional learning community online: curriculum, textbooks, pedagogy, and physics humor.
+GLOBAL PHYSICS DEPARTMENT.
+A professional learning community online: curriculum, textbooks, pedagogy, and physics humor.
 Peer coaching.

 Tim Burgess' website has many research studies of 9th grade physics.
+Most use Modeling Instruction.

 Jerel Welkers website on math